 On the list of items that an adult might swallow accidentally, dentures were third, accounting for up to 18 percent of cases.
 Swallowed dentures are a rare enough occurrence that they tend to get some attention from the medical community when a patient does swallow them.

 Another incident of swallowed dentures occurred in a very elderly man.
-The man was a resident at an assisted living home and the staff at the home didn’t realize he had swallowed his partial dentures.
+The man was a resident at an assisted living home, and the staff at the home didn’t realize the elderly patient had swallowed his partial dentures.
 An X-ray of the side and front of his throat showed the dentures lodged in the esophagus.

 Reducing Swallowing Risk

-One of the best ways to reduce the small risk of swallowing dentures is to opt for best dental implants in miami fl instead.
+One of the best ways to reduce the small risk of swallowing dentures is to opt for the best dental implants in Miami, FL.
 Implants are designed to look and feel like natural teeth.
 Unlike dentures, you aren’t able to take them out of the mouth.
 Typically, an implant involves placing a titanium post in the area where the tooth is missing.
 The bone bonds to the post, creating a strong basis for the teeth and preventing the jawbone from deteriorating.

 Other Reasons to Consider Implants